Tuning diffusioosmosis of electrolyte solutions by hydrostatic pressure

 In the development of colloid science, experiments on diffusiophoresis have played a great role indeed.
 This may be explained by the fact that many relatively simple techniques for the tracking of particles and measuring their mobility are available.
-Another factor in favor of diffusiophoresis certainly is that it represents a simple means to manipulate the charged colloids, by inducing their spreading and focusing~\cite{abecassis.b:2009,wanunu.m:2010,shi.n:2016}.
+Another factor in favor of diffusiophoresis certainly is that it represents a simple means to manipulate the charged colloids, by inducing their spreading and focusing~\cite{ abecassis.b:2009,wanunu.m:2010,shi.n:2016,rasmussen.mk:2020}.
 Since the diffusiophoresis is the reverse phenomenon from diffusioosmosis, these experiments provided indirect evidences of existence of the latter.
-The same concerns the experiments on passive and active colloids on the solid wall that can be easily manipulated by the flow arising near it under the salinity gradient~\cite{feldmann.d:2020,arya.p:2021,hardikar.av:2024,chakra.a:2025}.
+The same concerns the experiments on passive and active colloids on the solid wall that can be easily manipulated by the flow arising near it under the salinity gradient~\cite{ feldmann.d:2020,arya.p:2021,hardikar.av:2024,chakra.a:2025}.
 However, the diffusioosmosis itself that originates the viscous stresses causing the particle diffusio-phoretic propulsion, being also significant for nanodevices, remains much less investigated experimentally.
 Direct experimental evidence of the generation of a diffusio-osmotic flow appeared only about a decade ago~\cite{lee.c:2014}.
 Namely, the fluid flow rate through a nanochannel (toward low salinity reservoirs) has been measured for several inorganic salt solutions.
-Nevertheless, information about such quantities, as ionic flux, local concentration and potential still cannot be obtained from direct experiment, so it is not surprising that the precise nature of diffusioosmosis remained somewhat obscure until quite recently, and that the theoreticians have had free rein.
+Nevertheless, information about such quantities, as ionic flux, local ion concentration and potential still cannot be obtained from direct experiment, so it is not surprising that the theoreticians have had free rein.

-Quantitative understanding the diffusioosmosis of electrolyte solutions inside pores of a finite length in which the confining dimension (thickness or radius) is of the order of tens or hundreds of nanometers or so, constitutes a fundamental and challenging problem.
-The body of theoretical work investigating diffusioosmosis is much less than that for, say, electroosmosis due to immense complexity of the phenomenon.
+Quantitative understanding the diffusioosmosis of electrolyte solutions inside pores of a finite length in which the confining dimension (thickness or radius) is of the order of hundreds of nanometers or so, constitutes a fundamental and challenging problem.
+The body of theoretical work investigating this is much less than that for, say, electroosmosis due to its immense complexity.
 It has been indeed very difficult to give its attractive and simple interpretation.
-There is, however, a growing literature describing attempts to provide a satisfactory theory of diffusio-osmotic flow.
+There is, however, a growing literature describing attempts to provide a satisfactory theory of diffusio-osmotic flow of salt solutions.